 Unfortunately for consumers, identifying which cleaning sprays and products are safe and which ones are not can be a tricky business, especially since manufacturers in the United States and Canada are not required to disclose ingredients.
 Takaro would like to see stricter limits.

 “In Europe, the REACH program forces manufacturers to prove their products are safe before they’re marketed.
 And that makes the companies think twice about the use of these products,” says Takaro.

 “We should not be the experimental testing ground for people who want to make money on consumer products.
 They should be required to prove they’re safe before they market them.”

-For the most part, chemical cleaning products are not necessary in the home, says Takaro, and their potential downsides far outweigh their benefits.
+For the most part, chemical cleaning sprays and products are not necessary in the home, says Takaro, and their potential downsides far outweigh their benefits.
 Instead, parents should opt for natural cleaners such as baking soda, vinegar and basic soaps — and make sure they’re unscented.

 “There’s this notion that there has to be a smell in order for things to be clean, but it’s actually just the opposite,” says Takaro.

-Because of the mounting evidence against household cleaners, the American Lung Association recommends only using cleaning products that “do not contain or have reduced amounts of VOCs, fragrances, irritants and flammable ingredients,” and says air fresheners should be avoided altogether.
+Because of the mounting evidence against household cleaners, the American Lung Association recommends only using cleaning sprays and products that “do not contain or have reduced amounts of VOCs, fragrances, irritants and flammable ingredients,” and says air fresheners should be avoided altogether.

 “We’re not saying don’t clean your home.
 We’re saying when you do, keep in mind that some of these cleaning products, and particularly those with volatile organic compounds, fragrances and other respiratory irritants, can be harmful to the developing child.
 And do what you can to reduce those exposures,” says Takaro, who emphasizes that parents shouldn’t feel guilty if they’ve used those products in the past.